 Option #2: Purchase a New Plan on the Insurance Marketplace

 The Health Insurance Marketplace offers a wide range of health insurance choices for individuals and their families.

 These types of benefits are time-sensitive, so it is best to begin the process before losing your insurance coverage.
 Although insurance marketplaces usually have set open enrollment periods (running from November to February), those who suffer from a job loss are offered a Special Enrollment Period to allow them to obtain coverage within a specific time frame after the job loss occurs.

 The most cost-effective solution for most people is to seek a new plan entirely.
 Marketplace insurance plans on the offer generally lower monthly premiums than what you’d pay for your existing plan under COBRA.
 However, it is crucial that you do not waste time, as the special enrollment period for these plans is 60 days from the qualifying event or last date of coverage.
 It is important to act quickly to get the best selection of plans and ensure you are able to obtain coverage within the required time frame.

-If you have recently lost your health insurance coverage, you are eligible to shop for a new plan on the Health Insurance Marketplace, with health care plans and rates available exclusively to members.
-Click here to register and find a new plan that works for you.
+If you have recently lost your health insurance coverage, you are eligible to shop for a new plan on the Health Insurance Marketplace.
+Register today and find a new plan that works for you.